rabbitstack/fibratus/docs/filters/rules.md

 Macros come in two flavors:

 - **expression** macros encapsulate filter expressions.
-A macro declaration requires an unique macro name, the filter expression, and an optional description.
+A macro declaration requires a unique macro name, the filter expression, and an optional description.

 ```yaml
 - macro: spawn_process